advancedresearch/the_century_of_satire/wells-and-getting-water.md

 What the priest or priestess struggle for, is designing stories that they can use to get a little more, to fill in the empty hole after feeling not properly belonging in society.
 They commit fraud because... they feel being not worthy as individuals.
-Which is why the religions they make always people tend to feel less worthy, just like themselves.
+Which is why in the religions they make, people tend to feel less worthy, just like themselves.

 This is why the priest or priestess needs a king.
 A king can carry out the commands of their desires, covered as spiritual revelation or prophecy,